Mari1yng/MM/README.md

 8. Press Enter to create your local clone

-Futher reading or help with cloning can be found on this GitHub Help [page](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)
+Further reading or help with cloning can be found on this GitHub Help [page](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)

 # Credits